 Have you won a big jury trial?
 Closed an important deal?
 Been elected partner?
 Share your latest news with your ASLA peer community and you’ll get more visibility on your latest accomplishments.
 Send an email with your latest information to firstname.lastname@example.org.

-Francis M. Smith, a Top 100 New Jersey Litigator, recently commented on the potential legal risks of social media’s online data after a New Jersey federal court ruled that Facebook posts could be used as evidence.
+Francis M. Smith, a Top 100 New Jersey Litigator, recently addressed the impact of New Jersey’s new personal injury protection regulations on insurers and victims.
+Mr. Smith also commented on the potential legal risks of social media’s online data after a New Jersey federal court ruled that Facebook posts could be used as evidence.
 Read more about it at this page.

 Melvin B. Wright, a Top 100 Florida Litigator, was appointed to the Creditor’s Committee in the New England Compounding Company bankruptcy proceedings in Boston on January 19, 2013.
 Mr. Wright represents 37 victims who, along with thousands of others nationwide, received tainted steroid injections from physicians who purchased the drugs from NECC.
 Some 600 people have suffered from fungal meningitis or other illnesses after being injected with the steroids produced by the Boston compounding pharmacy and found to have been contaminated with fungi or mold.
 Mr. Wright now will act in a fiduciary capacity for all unsecured creditors of NECC which sought bankruptcy protection in anticipation of numerous tort claims.
 In January, Mr. Wright also was selected to become a member of the American Board of Trial Advocates (ABOTA).

 Tennessee Top 40 Litigator Under 40 William Rieder became a partner at Spears, Moore, Rebman & Williams, P.C. effective January 1, 2o13.